CBIIT/bento-mdf/python/docs/mdf.md

     model-tool -g graph.svg icdc-model.yml temp-changes.yml

-would create a graphic of nodes and edges defined in `icdc-model.yml`, as modified by changes specified in `temp-changes.yml`.
+would create a GraphViz graphic of nodes and edges defined in `icdc-model.yml`, as modified by changes specified in `temp-changes.yml`.

 ### Adding elements